funkshelper/woodcore-openssl-1.0/contrib/README.md

 ---------------------

 ### [Debian](/contrib/debian) ###
-Contains files used to package woodcoind/woodcoin-qt for Debian-based Linux systems.
-If you compile woodcoind/woodcoin-qt yourself, there are some useful files here.
+Contains files used to package lotuscoind/lotuscoin-qt for Debian-based Linux systems.
+If you compile lotuscoind/lotuscoin-qt yourself, there are some useful files here.

 ### [Gitian-descriptors](/contrib/gitian-descriptors) ###
 Notes on getting Gitian builds up and running using KVM.

 ### [Gitian-keys](/contrib/gitian-keys)
-PGP keys used for signing Woodcoin Core [Gitian release](/doc/release-process.md) results.
+PGP keys used for signing Lotuscoin Core [Gitian release](/doc/release-process.md) results.

 ### [MacDeploy](/contrib/macdeploy) ###
 Scripts and notes for Mac builds.

 ### [RPM](/contrib/rpm) ###
-RPM spec file for building woodcoin-core on RPM based distributions
+RPM spec file for building lotuscoin-core on RPM based distributions

 Test and Verify Tools
 ---------------------

 ### [TestGen](/contrib/testgen) ###
-Utilities to generate test vectors for the data-driven Woodcoin tests.
+Utilities to generate test vectors for the data-driven Lotuscoin tests.

 ### [Verify Binaries](/contrib/verifybinaries) ###
-This script attempts to download and verify the signature file SHA256SUMS.asc from woodcoin.org.
+This script attempts to download and verify the signature file SHA256SUMS.asc from lotuscoin.org.